Apps SDK v2 Upgrade guide

 How to upgrade to Apps SDK v2.

 This guide explains all of the code changes required to upgrade to Apps SDK v2.
-For general information about migration, including deadlines, see the Migration FAQ.
+For general information about upgrades, including deadlines, see the Upgrade FAQ.

 All the npm packages for the Apps SDK have been updated with new TypeScript definitions.
 These definitions make it easier to identify what parts of your codebase need to be updated.